neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc2/readme.md

-# Proof of concept - Vision transformer with ARC tasks - Status: Works
+# Proof of concept - Vision transformer with ARC tasks, and predict a large area, and visualization - Status: Not working

+The model predictions are all the same vector, no matter what x, y coordinate I provide.
+So when making predictions for each pixel in the output image.
+Then all the pixels have the same color.
+Something is not working.
+The goal is the output an image with different colored pixels.

+I have been training the model for 24 hours, but it still continues to output a single color.

 I use ViT to do image classification, and determine which one of 10 classes to pick.
 The input image has a marker that indicates the pixel that is to be predicted.